 The data controller will use your personal data for the following purposes:

-- To provide the user access to the service
+- To provide DAC user account and authenticated access to the service,

-- To publicly publish information to facilitate scientific research
+- To publicly publish some information to facilitate scientific research,

-- To better understand the needs of the users and guide future improvements of the service
+- To better understand the needs of the data subjects and guide future improvements of the service,

 4. Who will have access to your personal data?